Ethan Allen Express: Planning and service start

 Politicians including Curtis McCormack unsuccessfully attempted to obtain funding for Amtrak service to Rutland in the 1980s.
 Then-governor Howard Dean created the Vermont Rail Council headed by McCormack in 1991, with instruction to study Rutland service, but most attention was focused on the Montrealer.
 In late 1994, Amtrak announced that the Montrealer would be discontinued due to budget cuts.
 While state officials worked to retain that service, adding a route to Rutland (and possibly Burlington) was also supported by Dean.
 In April 1995, the Montrealer was cut back to St. Albans as the state-subsidized Vermonter on a daytime schedule.
-Later than month, $3.5 million was included in a federal funding bill.
+Later that month, $3.5 million was included in a federal funding bill.
 Along with $1 million from the Vermont Railway and $743,000 from the state, this funded $5.24 million in trackwork, which upgraded 21 miles of the Whitehall Branch from 25 mph to 59 mph maximum speed.